longle255/cosmmus-material/SSMRProblem.md

 **Case 1**: Read command and create command are not overlapping.

 <div style="text-align:center"><img src ="./figures/2_oracle_update_create.png" /></div>
 <!--- <p align='center'> Figure 2 </p> -->

 > 1. On the first **read** request, client 1 ask Oracle for location of X. Oracle doesn't have information of X at that time, thus return an empty response to the **read** request of the client 1, the request is finish when client 1 get the response from the oracle
 > 2. Then another client (client 2) emits a **create** request, first it has to consult Oracle to get the associated partition, then multicast the **create** command to both Oracle and Partition(s).
 The partition P1 create object then response to the client.
 The request finish when client get the response from partition P1.
 Oracle also has the updated location of the object X
-> 3. Client 1 issues another **read** command, at this time Oracle return the correct location of X (P1), then client 1 multicast the **read** command to the Partition to read the object value, the request finish when client get the response from P1
+> 3. Client 1 issues another **read** command, at this time Oracle return the correct location of X (P1), then client 1 multicasts the **read** command to the Partition to read the object value, the request finish when client get the response from P1

 **Case 2**: Read command and create command are overlapping when Oracle has not updated object's location